Drishti-Patel-98/Weather-Data-Scraping/README.md

 Each component of the scraper is modularized for clarity and maintainability.
 Extracted data is stored in a structured dictionary and converted into a Pandas DataFrame before being exported as a CSV file (weather_data.csv).
 The project ensures robustness by handling missing or unavailable data with fallback values and consistent formatting.

-This ocan be extended for historical weather tracking, forecasting model input, or visualization in tools like Power BI or Tableau.
+This can be extended for historical weather tracking, forecasting model input, or visualization in tools like Power BI or Tableau.